kaleido-io/consortium-setup-utility/readme.md

 - Create a JSON object with the description of the consortium to setup
 - Invoke the **setup** method passing the consortium description and a boolean indicating whether application credentials should be recreated

 The **setup** method will check that each item in the consortium description exists and create those that are missing.
-It returns a promise that will resolve when the environment is ready (all nodes as live) and reject if the verification or creation of any of the items in the consortium fails.
+It returns a promise that will resolve when the environment is ready (all nodes are live) and reject if the verification or creation of any of the items in the consortium fails.

 ```